marcosalpizar2/Furuta-Pendulum/README.md

 # MECA 482 Fall 2021
 Team members: Marcos Alpizar, Jose Leal, Jose Hernandez, Caesar Lopez, Nicholas Westerband

-**Introduction**
+## Table of Contents
+- 1. Introduction
+- 2. Modeling
+- 3. Controller Design and Simulation
+- 4. References
+- 5. Appendices
+<br/><br/>

+**1. Introduction**

 The Furuta Pendulum Project goal is to present a model where the pendulum is sustained over the arm at all times.
+The model will utilize the
+<br/><br/>
 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Markdown